-MC has developed a system by which the opinions from shareholders and investors and business challenges obtained through IR and SR activities are adequately reported to the management including President and CEO and the Board of Directors and the Executive Committee.
-In addition, the departments in charge feedback the opinions obtained through communication with shareholders and investors across, financial results briefings and other means MC to help improve business management.
-With respect to the handling of insider information in communicating with shareholders, MC has set forth the Standard for the Prevention of Unfair Stock Trading in accordance with the Code of Conduct for MC's Officers and Employees.
-MC keeps all officers and employees fully informed of this requirement.
+Mitsubishi Corporation has developed a system by which the opinions from shareholders and investors and business challenges obtained through IR and SR activities are adequately reported to the management including President and CEO and the Board of Directors and the Executive Committee.
+In addition, the departments in charge feedback the opinions obtained through communication with shareholders and investors across, financial results briefings and other means the company to help improve business management.

+To prevent insider information from being leaked during communication with shareholders, either deliberately or accidentally, Mitsubishi Corporation has set forth the Standard for the Prevention of Unfair Stock Trading in accordance with the Code of Conduct for Mitsubishi Corporation's Officers and Employees.
+Mitsubishi Corporation keeps all officers and employees fully informed of this requirement.

-In Investor Information on our website, MC posts various types of IR information in addition to the documents listed below.
-Please visit the following website for details.
+In Investor Information on the Company's website, Mitsubishi Corporation posts various types of IR information in addition to the documents listed below.
+Details are available on the Company's website at the following URL.